 Skip to main content

-My Lifelong Love with Music (and the Violin)
+My Lifelong Love with Violin

 Play in harmony...

 Of all the instruments, the violin held a particularly special place in my heart.
 In junior high, I started saving every bit of money I could, completely determined to buy one for myself someday.
-It’s more than just an instrument to me; it represents a personal dream and a promise I made to my younger self.
+It’s more than just an instrument to me, it represents a personal dream and a promise I made to my younger self.

 Then, years later, when I was in university, everything changed.
-Alhamdulillah, I met my fiance, and he’s the one who finally brought my childhood dream to life.
+Alhamdulillah, I met my fiancé, and he’s the one who finally brought my childhood dream to life.
 He bought me that long-wished-for violin!
 But he didn't stop there.
 Not only did he get me the instrument I had dreamed of for years, but he also took the time to teach me how to play it.
 It’s been an incredible experience learning from him.
 Now, when I pick up the bow and hear that beautiful sound, it's not just the music of the violin, it’s the sound of a dream finally realized, all thanks to the love and generosity of my amazing partner.

-The violin: a fascinating instrument
+Violin is a fascinating instrument

 Do you have a favorite piece of music to listen to or play right now?